 47. What is risk-based testing?

-Answer: In this testing, functions that are most likely to fail are individually tested.
+Answer: In this type of testing, software testers test the functions that are most likely to fail individually.

 48. What is compatibility testing?